 You may have seen this vegetable in the ingredient panel on your dog’s food or treats, and for good reason – they’re healthy!
 Loaded with fiber, beta carotene, and vitamins B-6 and C, sweet potatoes should be served cooked and plain, just like their regular potato cousins.

 Raw, cooked, or even frozen, green beans make crunchy treats that your pup is sure to love.
 Offer them in bite-sized pieces for a doggy-safe snack that also provides fiber, vitamin K, vitamin C, and manganese.

 Raw or steamed (and plain), broccoli is great for dogs, but in moderation to prevent upset tummies.
-They’re high in fiber and vitamin C, and are safest given in small, bite-size pieces containing little to no stalk.
+They’re high in fiber and vitamin C and are safest given in small, bite-sized pieces containing little to no stalk.